2025 Research Psychoanalyst Candidate, Newport Psychoanalytic Institute (RPS #281)

-Nat Newton, Ph.D. is an Anthropologist (University of California, Irvine 2012) and Psychotherapist-in-Training (California State University at Fullerton, Department of Counseling, MFT Program, 2022).
-Her current interests in psychotherapy include the use of psychotherapeutic reiki and psychoanalysis in healing trauma.
-She is a certified reiki master practitioner and owner of Luminous Reiki OC, under reiki lineage six generations to the founder of reiki.
-In 2016, she was a sponsored participant at the UCLA / New Center for Psychoanalysis Interdisciplinary Psychoanalytic Consortium as a postdoctoral research affiliate at UC Irvine.
+Nat Newton, Ph.D. is a cultural anthropologist and therapist-in-training with emphases in psychodynamic psychotherapy and multiculturalism.
+Her current interests include the use of psychotherapeutic reiki and psychoanalysis in healing trauma, especially looking at how unresolved unconscious residue can manifest in the body and energetic fields.
+She is a certified reiki master and owner of Luminous Reiki OC, under reiki lineage six generations to the founder of reiki.

-Born and raised in Southern California, Nat Newton’s parents are Vietnamese immigrants, who changed their last names in the 1980s.
+Born and raised in Southern California, Nat Newton’s parents are Vietnamese refugees, who changed their last names in the 1980s.